bufferapp/buffer-talks/slides/atomic-design-at-buffer.md

 ]

 .right-panel[
-- A Template populated with real content
+- A template populated with real content
 - All Atoms and Molecules can be viewed in context
 - Variations of inputs can be tested here
 ]